encode/starlette/docs/middleware.md

 A common pattern, that you'll probably need to use is to wrap the `send` or `receive` callables.

+For example, here's how we could write a middleware that logs the response status code, which we'd obtain by wrapping the `send` with the `send_wrapper` callable:

 ```python
 class LogStatusCodeMiddleware:
     def __init__(self, app):